Tennis, Nutrition, Pickleball

 Skeletal cramping, though mostly a fatigue issue can occur with dehydration and electrolyte imbalance.
 Athletes who sweat profusely and have a high sweat salt concentration are at a greater risk of cramping.

-Fluid plans for individual athletes are varied, though when a liter of sweat is lost in an hour, the replenishment rate should be between four to eight-tenths for most, many sources agree.
+Fluid plans for individual athletes are varied, though many sources agree that when a liter of sweat is lost in an hour, the replenishment rate should be between four to eight-tenths for most.
 Importantly, in before planning an individual's customized fluid, sodium, and electrolyte intake should be made, allowing for varying conditions.
 Cold liquid may help reduce core temperature, enhancing performance.
 Flavoring liquids will also encourage palatability and voluntary intake.

 Depending on the sport, sideline hydrating during breaks in the action is built into every team's strategic protocols and equipment.
 Individual sports rely on the players' personal responsibility to hydrate.